hashkat/hashkat/docs/README.md

 * Output - dd_by_follow_model, tweets_distro, retweets_distro when fixed needs to be replaced

+* Tutorial 4 - categories distro output file screenshot may need to be replaced when categories distro is fixed

 * No Interactive Mode

 * No follow rank plot commands